vanngocphv/Sun_Unity/README.md

 * Unity Editor Version: 2021.3.18f1

 ## Feature
+(*User can rotate around the pillar, and look up and down for check the position of Sun*)

-When open, this program will show with value:
+When open program, this program will show with value in left side:
 * Latitude: 0, Longitude: 0
 * Date: 10/03/2018, Time: 16:34 (4:34 PM)
 * Return value of Sun Altitude: 24.5